City Writes Fiction Competition 2017

 Rebekah Lattin-Rawstrone, a tutor involved in City Creative Writing Short Courses for over ten years, hosts City Writes and judges the termly competition.
 There will be no themes, so submit the best 1,000 words of fiction you have on any subject, to firstname.lastname@example.org by the end of the 7th week of each term.

-Following a successful first event in the Spring Term, the deadline for the Summer Term, is Friday, 16th June 2017.
+Following two great events— the first event in the Spring Term with VL Emma Claire Sweeney, and the second event in the Summer Term with short courses alumna, Luiza Sauma—the deadline for the Autumn Term, is Friday, 17th November 2017.
 You can submit extracts, but please make sure they stand alone.
-Candidates will be informed of their success by the end of week 8 (23rd June 2017).
+Candidates will be informed of their success by the end of week 8 (24th November 2017).

 - Your email should state your name, the title of your story/extract and the name of the City Creative Writing Short Course you took or are taking.